nickcharlton/nickcharlton/README.md

 leading projects, managing a team and helping clients ship excellent software.
 Talk to me if you're interested in working with us, or joining thoughtbot!

-I'm often a bit slow at responding, so give me time, I do get to it eventually.

 <table><tr><td valign="top" width="50%">

 ### Recent contributions